 I just like making websites.
 I’m a Staff Product Designer at Datadog.
 Before that I worked at Glitch, Genius, and thoughtbot.
 I live in New York.

-I led design on Dashboards at Datadog
+I led design on Dashboards

 Dashboards are Datadog’s most used feature.
 I led design on a new dashboard layout system that overhauled how users create dashboards and how dashboards respond to different browser widths.
 The release contained dozens of quality-of-life improvements over the previous dashboard solutions and has enabled users to create complex layouts in a fraction of the time.